Neppord/rheo/README.md

 # Rheo

-Rheo is a template library built on top of `html-tokenize` and `html-select` it is hevily inspierd by `hyperstream` and `hyperspace`.
+Rheo is a template library built on top of `html-tokenize` and `html-select` it is heavily inspired by `hyperstream` and `hyperspace`.

 # Usage

-Rheo uses streams every where, and where it can't use streams it uses callbacks that recieves and returns streams, with few exceptions.
+Rheo uses streams everywhere, and where it can't use streams it uses callbacks that recieves and returns streams, with few exceptions.

 ## Simple example
-The simplest and not verry interesting you can do is to just parse and then render html, like so:
+The simplest and not very interesting you can do is to just parse and then render html, like so:

 ```js